neophob/wpc-emu/README.md

 ## CPU Board
 - Blanking (not sure if needed)
 - Diagnostics LED ✓
-- Watchdog (not sure if needed, no reboot in case of an error)
+- Watchdog (not sure if needed, no reboot in case of an error which make it easier to find bugs in the emu)
 - Bit Shifter ✓
 - Memory Protection (not sure if needed)
 - Time of Day Clock ✓